-In 1965, Georgia State University hosted the first annual Leadership Conclave which began as an overnight leadership retreat for select student leaders.
-Over time, Leadership Conclave continued to expand and evolve while offering leadership training to students.
-Now, Leadership Conclave is a one-day conference hosted at Georgia State University each fall semester.
-The conference includes a keynote address from a national speaker, several programs sessions on various leadership topics, and a luncheon.
-Leadership Conclave is open to all students who are looking to develop the leadership skills needed for success at Georgia State and in life after college.
+Leadership Conclave, a Georgia State tradition for over 50 years, is a one day conference hosted at Georgia State University each fall semester.
+The conference includes a keynote address from a national speaker, several programs sessions on various leadership topics and a closing banquet.
+Leadership Conclave is open to all students who are looking to develop the leadership skills needed for success at Georgia State University and in life after college.

 The 51st Annual Leadership Conclave took place on Friday, October 7, 2016.
 Check back in the fall of 2017 for the 52nd Annual Leadership Conclave.
 Read below to find out more about the speakers at the 2016 leadership conference.

 Jess Ekstrom admits that she hid her young age when starting her business.
 At 20, she feared the millennial stereotypes would be stamped on her forehead.
 She worried that no one outside the college environment would take her seriously.
 Why?
 Look around.
 There are thousands of articles bashing today’s 20-somethings.

 I thought the fact I was finishing my Spanish homework in between conference calls would make me less credible and they’d just write me off.

 She learned quickly that being a millennial was actually one of her biggest strengths.
 Jess realized the stereotypes that are placed on her generation could be turned into qualities of great leaders.
 In her keynote, students will learn from a fellow millennial how to use their age and generation stereotypes to become leaders in their communities.

 Closing Speaker: Derek Greenfield

 Today is the First Day of the Next and Best Day of Your Life